 Another resource for help with income verification is an accountant.
 If you’re considering bankruptcy, talking through your situation with a financial professional is a good idea.
 You may get helpful tips to assist you gather the documents you need.

 Keep in mind that working with bankruptcy counsel before filing will make for a smoother process.
 It can help you avoid making any mistakes that might threaten the successful discharge of debts through Chapter 7 or the completion of a Chapter 13 repayment plan.
 For example, there are laws that restrict the transfers of assets and preferential payments to creditors right before filing bankruptcy.
 Our attorneys will take you step-by-step through a self-employed bankruptcy so that you remain compliant with the process.

-Consider as well that if you are also a sole proprietor of a small business, you need the advice of our experienced bankruptcy attorneys.
+Consider as well that if you are also a sole proprietor of a small business, you need the advice of our team.
 Not only might there be confusion as to your income but you’ll need to carefully sort through personal versus business assets.
 The value of your business could make a difference as to what bankruptcy chapter you file as a self-employed individual, or if you would be better off to file Chapter 11, which typically deals with business debts.

 We Can Help with Bankruptcy for the Self-Employed